Jitendra Prasada

 Jitendra Prasada (12 November 1938 – 16 January 2001) was an Indian politician and a former vice-president of the Indian National Congress.
 He was also the political advisor to two prime ministers of India, Rajiv Gandhi in 1991 and P. V. Narasimha Rao in 1994.

-Prasad fought Congress Party's presidential election against Sonia Gandhi on 9 November 2000 but he was defeated.
+Prasad fought Congress Party's presidential election against Sonia Gandhi on 9 November 2000 but was defeated.
 He died on 16 January 2001 in New Delhi following a cerebral haemorrhage.

 Personal life

 Jitendra Prasada was born to Kunwar Jyoti Prasada and Pamela Devi at Shahjahanpur on 12 November 1938.
 His grandmother Purnima Devi was the niece of Rabindranath Tagore and mother Pamela Devi belonged to the royal family of Kapurthala State.

 He was educated at Sam Higginbottom Institute of Agriculture, Technology and Sciences.
 Other institutes include Sherwood College, Nainital, Colvin Taluqdars College, Lucknow.
 He married Kanta Prasada on 27 January 1973.
-This couple have a son, Jitin Prasada and a daughter, Jahnavi Prasada.
+This couple has son, Jitin Prasada and a daughter, Jahnavi Prasada.
 The family of Jitendra Prasada resides at Prasad Bhawan, Shahjahanpur.